 The WGO engages in advocacy on a global basis as it celebrates World Digestive Health Day (WDHD) annually on May 29, the anniversary of WGO’s founding in Washington, DC, USA in 1958.

 Working with you, our Member Societies, we make the general public, healthcare professionals and governments more aware of issues – local, national, and global – relating to digestive health, nutrition and digestive diseases.
 The WDHD campaign has to date reached thousands through seminars, public campaigns, courses and press conferences.
-During the 2014, 2015, 2016 and 2017 campaigns alone, over 40 countries participated in WDHD.
-During those four years, more than 135 events took place around the world, with similar distribution between WGO’s four regions – Africa/Middle East, Americas, Asia Pacific and Europe.
+During the 2014-2018 campaigns alone, over 40 countries participated in WDHD.
+During those years, more than 135 events took place around the world, with similar distribution between WGO’s four regions – Africa/Middle East, Americas, Asia Pacific and Europe.

 As a federation of Member Societies, together we create a powerful mechanism by which we can meaningfully impact the ability of organizations and regions with lesser resources to grow, thrive, and serve the needs of their constituencies.
 Partnership extends our reach, broadens our influence, and strengthens global knowledge of digestive health.